The Lattice of Congruences of a Finite Line Frame: Congruences of Lines

 For $(\ent)$, assume by way of contradiction that there exists $s\in\br$ falsifying (\ref{eq:casos}), and take the one with minimal $\rs$.
-Assume that for this $s$ Case 1 applies.
-Hence $\rs\notin\br$.
+Assume that $s$ satisfies~(\ref{item:Caso_1}); hence $\rs\notin\br$.
 Since by compatibility $\rs$ must be part of a rest, we conclude that $\rs-1\in\br$, and in particular $\rs-1>0$.
-By substracting 1 from the equation at Case 1, and considering that $\displ{t}(s) =\displ{t}(s-1)$ (since $s-1$ can't be a rest since $\ga$ is nontrivial), we obtain
+By subtracting 1 from Equation~(\ref{item:Caso_1}), and considering that $\displ{t}(s) =\displ{t}(s-1)$ (since $s-1$ cannot be a rest since $\ga$ is nontrivial), we obtain

 and hence $s-1 \conr{e}{t} \rs-1$.
 By compatibility $s-1$ must be part of a rest, therefore $s-2\in\br$.
-Now a similar reasoning yields that we conclude that $\rs-2\notin \br$ and is part of rest, contradicting our choice of $s$ as the counterexample with the minimal $\rs$.
-Case 2 and the $(\tne)$ direction are similar.
+Now a similar reasoning yields $\rs-2\notin \br$ and $\rs-2$ is part of rest, contradicting our choice of $s$ as the counterexample with the minimal $\rs$.
+Case~(\ref{item:Caso_2}) and the $(\tne)$ direction are similar.

-We conclude in particular that the number of $\th$-rests between two consecutive elements of $\ext(\ga)$ not related by $\ga$ is the same and equals $\displ{r}(e)$.
+We conclude in particular that the number of $\th$-rests between two consecutive elements of $\ext(\ga)$ not related by $\ga$ is constant and equals $\displ{r}(e)$.
 Then, taking $f$ as the greatest extreme of $\ga$ such that $f\leq y$, we easily have

 where the last equality holds by definition of $f$ and item~\ref{item:2}.
 Now $\displ{r}(y)$, the number of $\th$-rests before $y$, is equal to the number of rests before $f$ plus the number of rests between $f$ and $y$.